-Based on the Federal regulatory framework, DOE sustainable procurement commitments and goals are to ensure that acquisitions, plans, policies and programs meet or exceed all requirements by acquiring products with the most environmental attributes as possible.
+DOE’s sustainable procurement commitments and goals are to acquire products with the most environmental attributes as possible.

-DOE's Sustainable Acquisition Program serves to ensure the purchase of more sustainable products by working with DOE sites to help them integrate Program requirements and objectives into operations by:
+DOE's Sustainable Acquisition Program ensures the purchase of more sustainable products by working with DOE sites to help them integrate sustainability requirements and objectives into operations by:

-- specifying sustainable attributes in our service and product contracts;
+- specifying sustainable attributes in applicable service and product contracts;

 - minimizing consumption and making re-use the first source of supply;